+“You may be wondering, ‘how long do I have to sue for work-related injuries?’
+The answer depends on various factors, including whether workers’ compensation laws apply to your case.”
 In short, it depends.
 First, it is important to note whether or not you have workers’ compensation.

+In Florida, most businesses are required to offer workers’ compensation coverage, which is a no-fault insurance program.
+This means that if an employee is injured or, in some cases, the injury results in death, workers’ compensation covers the employee’s lost wages and medical bills up to a certain amount.
 Essentially, with workers’ comp, an employee gives up their right to sue for guaranteed benefits in the case of workplace injuries–regardless of fault.
 Personal injury cases allow someone to sue a negligent party for medical bills, lost wages, pain and suffering, and emotional distress.
 In contrast, workers’ compensation provides employees with payouts based on a specific system.
 This system includes limits, such as caps on the percentage of your wages that you can recover.

-To receive workers’ comp, an employee does not need to prove negligence as in other cases, but instead can receive benefits soon after the injury or illness.
+To receive workers’ comp, an employee does not need to prove negligence as in other cases but instead can receive benefits soon after the injury or illness.
 Workers’ comp can also help cover permanent disability that keeps an employee from returning to work.
 In the tragic event of death, funeral costs may also be included.

 The compensation from a workplace injury lawsuit is typically going to be higher because you can sue for non-economic damages.
 Non-economic damages such as pain and suffering and have 100 percent of your lost wages recovered rather than a percentage.
 Some cases may lead to punitive damages as well when gross negligence is involved.